-The Advisor may consider a small capitalization company's investment characteristics with respect to other eligible companies when making investment decisions and may exclude a small capitalization company when the Advisor determines it to be appropriate.
-In assessing a company's investment characteristics, the Advisor considers ratios such as recent changes in assets divided by total assets.
+The Advisor may consider a small capitalization company's investment characteristics as compared to other eligible companies when making investment decisions and may exclude a small capitalization company with high investment as measured by the company's recent asset growth.
+The Series will generally not exclude more than 5% of the eligible Canadian small capitalization company universe based on such investment characteristics.
 The criteria the Advisor uses for assessing investment characteristics are subject to change from time to time.
-Under normal circumstances, the Series will seek to limit such exclusion to no more than 5% of the eligible Canadian small capitalization companies that the Series invests in.
-The Advisor may decrease the allocation of the Series' assets to eligible small capitalization companies that generally have lower profitability and/or higher relative prices.
+The Advisor may decrease the amount that the Series invests in eligible Canadian small capitalization companies that have lower profitability and/or higher relative prices.